Boulevard du 30 Juin: History

-In Kinshasa's urban history, the city evolved from the Belgian Congo settlement founded by Henry Morton Stanley in 1881 at Léopoldville (Kintambo-Ngaliema), situated to the west of the downtown area.
-However, a subsequent settlement emerged just a few kilometers upstream at Chief Ntsuvila's village of Nshasha (Kinshasa commune-Gombe commune).
-Over time, the need for connectivity between these two centers became evident, facilitated by the Matadi–Kinshasa Railway line established in 1898.
+Kinshasa's urban history began with the Belgian Congo settlement of Léopoldville, founded by Henry Morton Stanley in 1881 in the Kintambo-Ngaliema area west of the present-day city center.
+A second settlement later developed a few kilometers upstream around Chief Ntsuvila's village of Nshasha, in the present-day Kinshasa and Gombe communes.
+The need to connect these two settlements eventually led to the establishment of the Matadi–Kinshasa Railway in 1898.

-In 1912, District Commissioner Georges Moulaert advocated for consolidating the administrative units of Léopoldville commune, Kalina (now Gombe commune), and Ndolo, leading to the construction of a road connecting Léopoldville and Kinshasa.
-As the commercial hub of the colony, Kinshasa commune's rapid growth outpaced Léopoldville, prompting the relocation of the port from Leopoldville to the Kinshasa commune a catalyst for further development.
-This progression laid the groundwork for the creation of a new boulevard when the Matadi–Kinshasa Railway line was reconstructed in 1923.
+In 1912, District Commissioner Georges Moulaert proposed the consolidation of the administrative areas of the Léopoldville commune, Kalina (now Gombe), and Ndolo, which then resulted in the construction of a road linking Léopoldville and the Léopoldville commune.
+As the colony's commercial center, the Léopoldville commune grew rapidly and surpassed Léopoldville, leading to the relocation of the port to Kinshasa and accelerating the area's development.
+This development paved the way for the creation of a new boulevard following the reconstruction of the Matadi–Kinshasa Railway in 1923.

 In 1939, the vision of a grand boulevard gained momentum, with a monument honoring King Albert I of Belgium unveiled on the new Place de la Gare (now Place de l'Indépendance).
 World War II temporarily altered these plans, but by 1942, the boulevard had extended to Avenue du Port (the intersection at the current Grand Poste).
-Following the war, key sections of the boulevard were paved, supporting the emergence of public transit for African workers.
+Following the war, key sections of the boulevard were paved, which supported the emergence of public transit for African workers.

-In the early 1950s, urban planning aimed to impart an imperial grandeur to Léopoldville, with the boulevard at its core.
-By 1953, the boulevard extended five kilometers to Kalina, featuring structures like the Sabena buildings (designed by Claude Laurens), the Royal residential-commercial building (constructed by FORESCOM Building contractor Henri Trenteseaux), and a Le Corbusier-inspired apartment complex for civil servants.
-After Independence, while the boulevard's development remained relatively static, a symbolic renaming to Boulevard du 30 Juin took place on 30 June 1963, in honor of Congo's Independence Day from Belgium on 30 June 1960.
+In the early 1950s, urban planning efforts sought to give Léopoldville an imperial character, with the boulevard as a central feature.
+By 1953, the boulevard had extended five kilometers to Kalina and included notable buildings such as the Sabena offices, designed by Claude Laurens; the Royal residential-commercial building, constructed by FORESCOM contractor Henri Trenteseaux; and a Le Corbusier-inspired apartment complex for civil servants.
+After independence, the boulevard's development slowed, but it was symbolically renamed Boulevard du 30 Juin on 30 June 1963 to commemorate the Democratic Republic of Congo's independence from Belgium on 30 June 1960.

+Road network

+Boulevard du 30 Juin connects Kintambo and Kinshasa commune.
+From Kintambo, the road passes through Ngaliema before continuing as Matadi Road (National Route 1) toward Kongo Central.
+From Kinshasa commune, Boulevard Lumumba extends east toward Kwango and central DR Congo via Nsele and Maluku.
+Two major roads connect these two outbound routes from the city.
+They are Pierre Mulele Avenue (formerly 24 Novembre Avenue), which links Boulevard du 30 Juin with Matadi Road in Ngaliema, and University Avenue, which runs from Limete through Mont-Amba, the University of Kinshasa, and Mont-Ngafula before meeting Matadi Road at the southern city limits.
+Together, these roads form an informal ring road.